U.S. Citizens and Permanent Residents

 Please follow the instructions carefully.
 An incomplete application or one submitted incorrectly can lead to delays during the processing of your application.
-You may also download these instructions .
+You may also download these instructions (PDF).

 The New School for Social Research uses the "Self-Managed Application Process."
 Applicants are asked to submit all supplemental materials mailed in one packet, whenever possible.
-Include a Materials Cover Sheet, which can be downloaded from the Supplemental Forms section of the online application or found in the “Download Application Materials” section.
+Include an Application Materials Cover Sheet (PDF) with all materials submitted by mail.

 A completed application consists of the following materials: